midzer/beerbase/content/breweries/deschutes-brewery/bachelor-bitter.md

 srm: 0
 upc: 0
 ---
-The Traditional British Pint" lives on at Deschutes Brewery & Public House.
+\The Traditional British Pint\" lives on at Deschutes Brewery & Public House.
 One of the original three packaged beers